-WPforms allows for many features, not only accept payments with major Payments Gateways, but also has an incredible recurring payment feature.
+WPForms allows for many features, accepts payments with major Payments Gateways, and has an incredible recurring payment feature.

 WHY RECURRING PAYMENT ?

-One of the more consistently profitable ways to secure passive income comes in the form of a membership site or recurring payments on products.
+One of the more consistently profitable ways to secure passive income comes from a membership site or recurring payments on products.

 Not only that, but recurring memberships like these tend to grab some of those customers who never use the service or product, yet they keep paying.
 I figure almost everyone has a story about a gym membership they never used.

 Let’s go over WPForms Recurring Payment WordPress plugin.

 Whether you have an online donation form, a user registration form to access locked content, or a simple order form that sells physical or even digital products, WPForms has you covered if you want to accept recurring payments.